-NOAA is developing a state-of -the-art ground system that will receive data from the GOES-R spacecraft and generate real-time GOES-R data products.
-This is accomplished via a core set of functional elements (mission management, product generation, product distribution, and enterprise management/infrastructure), an antenna system, and a product access element.
-For a short animation on the Ground System, click here.
+Ground support is critical to the GOES-R mission.
+NOAA is developing a state-of-the-art ground system that will receive data from the GOES-R spacecraft and generate real-time GOES-R data products.
+This is accomplished via a core set of functional elements (mission management, product generation, product distribution and enterprise management/infrastructure), an antenna system and a product access element.

 Unprocessed instrument data at full resolution